 Let your guests know as soon as possible if you elect to move to a virtual event, reschedule, or cancel.
-Planners should email their attending guests, update their event webpage, edit their campus calendar entry, and note the change in their space reseravation.
+Planners should email their attending guests, update their event webpage, edit their campus calendar entry, and note the change in their space reservation.
 Be sure to include in your communication what you anticipate will be your most frequently asked questions.

-As we move to virtual, it's important to keep these best practices in mind.
+If you host a hybrid or virtual meeting, it's important to keep these best practices in mind.

-Update your event in EMS and Mercury.
+- Update your event in EMS and Mercury.
 In EMS, add 'Virtual' to your title.
 In Mercury, add information in your description on where attendees can find the link to join.

-Have a team member who is not presenting dedicated to moderating your chat and audience Q&A.
+- Have a team member who is not presenting dedicated to moderating your chat and audience Q&A.

-Provide multiple ways for your audience to interact like live polling and chat.
+- Provide multiple ways for your audience to interact like live polling and chat.

-Encourage participants to keep their cameras on for smaller events to stay engaged.
+- Encourage participants to keep their cameras on for smaller events to stay engaged.

-Accessibility still matters.
+- Accessibility still matters.
 Make sure your materials are accessible to those with screenreaders and caption options are available.
 The Center for Inclusive Design and Innovation has made a best practice guide for classrooms that can also apply to events.

 Before you hit record, review these tips from Institute Communications for self-filming.

-Make sure there’s enough light: Brighter is better!
+- Make sure there’s enough light: Brighter is better!
 If the image looks blotchy or degraded, you’re probably not in enough light.
 Filming in an area with sufficient light makes the film look professional and pleasant to watch.

-Film in front of a relatively plain background: A plain colored wall will work well.
+- Film in front of a relatively plain background: A plain colored wall will work well.
 Try not to record in front of anything more complicated than a bookcase.
 A messy, cluttered, or visually overstuffed background will distract the eye.

-Mind the camera’s position: Record from the chest-up.
+- Mind the camera’s position: Record from the chest-up.
 Make sure your entire head is in the frame, and look straight or nearly straight into the camera.
 For best results, film with your device in 16:9 ratio.
 If you’re recording on a phone, hold it horizontally, not straight up and down.

-Avoid camera jostling: Ask someone to film you, use your phone mount, or lean your phone against a stack of books.
+- Avoid camera jostling: Ask someone to film you, use your phone mount, or lean your phone against a stack of books.
 It’s fine to record selfie style, with your arm extended and the camera pointed towards your face, as long as you don’t move your arm too much.

-Show your spirit: Whether it's school colors or your favorite Buzz t-shirt, video is one more chance to show school pride.
+- Show your spirit: Whether it's school colors or your favorite Buzz t-shirt, video is one more chance to show school pride.

 - Be sure to smile: Bring positive energy into your statements.
 Smiling before speaking always puts people in a better mood and comes off on camera as open and friendly.